booch/presentations/ActiveRecord_and_Repository_Pattern/slides.md

 * Note the arrows
     * The domain model is not dependent on anything else

----

-# Repository Architecture
+* Clear separation of concerns
     * Domain model class handles business logic
     * Repository class handles persistence
+* Now we *could* have more than 1 repository for a given model
+    * For sharding
+    * For soft-deleted items
+    * For read/write segregation
+    * For in-memory "persistence" for tests
+* May also see this with a 3rd class:
-* Mapper class handles mapping database fields to object attributes
+    * Mapper class handles coercion between database fields and object attributes

-???

-* Repository pattern gives a clear separation of concerns

----

 ---
 class: single-image, activerecord-repository